-- a) timetable competitions to start with the Grade IV and Grade V if possible followed by Grades- I, II and III not necessarily in that order - b) weather conditions are to be taken into consideration - c) depending on entries, allow 15-20-minute breaks between competitions - d) draw lists with judges' timetable/test and judging positions must be sent prior to start of competition to judges/classifiers (if required) - e) daily honorarium for transport to and from, and special food requirements to be confirmed before the event - f) notify scorers and commentator of updated draw changes check daily before competitions commence - g) updated draws to be available to the stewards/judges/classifiers the day before if possible and notify competitors and supporters of changes - h) ensure that a bell (used in indoor/outdoor competitions) can be heard as some riders may have a hearing impairment - i) provide a stopwatch for the Judge at C for all competitions - j) make an official scratching form available for riders/owners and treating veterinary officer (if present). - k) site plan of venue to be sent to all officials and included in the rider information pack - special attention needs to be taken to provide suitable and accessible facilities for people with disabilities at appropriate areas.
-Where possible, near on-site accommodation, arenas and stables - m) facilities should include: - accessible mounting block/ramp - accessible toilet - if classifiers are present, a room is to be allocated as per the FEI rules - results are to be located in an accessible location keep in mind people in wheelchairs - n) a pack should be provided for the President of the Ground Jury and the Chief Steward which includes stewards' phone contacts, latest draws, stable allocations, current compensating aids list, plus a copy of current EA rules pertaining to Para Dressage
+- a) It is advisable that the timetable for competitions to start with the Grade IV and Grade V followed by Grades- I, II and III not necessarily in that order.
+Timing and weather conditions may necessitate this to be varied, in the interests of the grade I, II and III riders. - b) weather conditions are to be taken into consideration - c) depending on entries, allow 15-20-minute breaks between competitions - d) draw lists with judges' timetable/test and judging positions must be sent prior to start of competition to judges/classifiers (if required) - e) daily honorarium for transport to and from, and special food requirements to be confirmed before the event - f) notify scorers and commentator of updated draw changes check daily before competitions commence - g) updated draws to be available to the stewards/judges/classifiers the day before if possible and notify competitors and supporters of changes - h) ensure that a bell (used in indoor/outdoor competitions) can be heard as some riders may have a hearing impairment - i) provide a stopwatch for the Judge at C for all competitions - j) make an official scratching form available for riders/owners and treating veterinary officer (if present). - k) site plan of venue to be sent to all officials and included in the rider information pack - I) special attention needs to be taken to provide suitable and accessible facilities for people with disabilities at appropriate areas.
+Where possible, near on-site accommodation, arenas and stables - m) facilities should include: - accessible mounting block/ramp - accessible toilet - if classifiers are present, a room is to be allocated as per the FEI rules - results are to be located in an accessible location keep in mind people in wheelchairs - n) a pack should be provided for the Chief Judge and the Chief Steward which includes stewards' phone contacts, latest draws, stable allocations, current compensating aids list, plus a copy of current EA rules pertaining to Para Dressage